DHTMLX/docs-diagram/docs/guides/diagram_editor/right_panel.md

 ### Header

 Use to show/hide the header of an item.
-If you hide the header, such options as *Header text*, *Header style*, *Header fill*, *Header position* will become disabled.
+If you hide the header, such options as *Header text*, *Header style*, *Header fill*, *Header position* will become hidden.

 ![](../../assets/editor/header.png)